saulruizplaza/saulruizplaza/README.md

 </p>
-<p>This resource set includes practical PowerShell exercises to <strong>improve programming and automation skills</strong>.
-Each exercise has a <strong> description and a solution</strong>, covering topics like variables, operators, and control structures.
-It is perfect to learn and practice PowerShell step by step.<p>
+<p style="max-width: 250px; margin: auto;">This resource set includes practical PowerShell exercises to <strong>improve programming and automation skills</strong>.
+Each exercise has a <strong> description and a solution</strong>, covering topics like variables, operators, and control structures.It is perfect to learn and practice PowerShell step by step.</p>
 </div>